jeamick/indigo/about.md

   I realized these projects with my colleague [Hugo Brunet](https://www.linkedin.com/in/hugo-brunet-b1aa95115/).

   - Cryptofinance Projects: We did many projects during this course.
 The first was a timestamp study of the bitcoin network based on this [paper](https://arxiv.org/pdf/1702.02867.pdf).
-  The goal was to show that the timestamp distribution is following a exponential law using statistical Analysis .
+  The goal was to show that the block's timestamp distribution is following a exponential law using statistical Analysis .
 The second part was to develop our own mining algorithm to make sure that the mining time is always 10 minutes and create a exponential law for these series of timestamps.